 Before you start tilling the land of your garden, it is important to consider the location of your plot.

-The location should be free from any obstructions like rocks or roots and should provide enough sunlight for the plants to thrive.
+The location should be free from obstructions like rocks or roots and provide enough sunlight for the plants to thrive.

 You can also check the health of the soil before tilling by taking a soil sample and conducting a pH test.
-This will help you determine if any nutrient deficiencies need to be addressed before planting.
+This will help you determine if any nutrient deficiencies must be addressed before planting.

 Once you have chosen a suitable location for your garden plot, it’s time to protect yourself with heavy-duty gloves.

 Tilling involves using sharp blades and machinery that can cause injuries if not handled carefully or appropriately covered up.

 Heavy-duty gloves protect against cuts and abrasions while allowing you to maintain a good grip on tools and equipment.

 Once you have determined and cured your soil health, the next step is to dig the land.
 This will help loosen up any compacted areas and make it easier for roots to grow deeper into the soil.
 You should use a shovel to dig your soil 8-12 inches deep.

 Remove any large rocks or debris that could interfere with plant growth when digging.